GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## LEDS (optional)

 LEDs are very heat sensitive.
-So it's a good idea to solder the pads on the PCB bottom first and than insert the LED.\
+So it's a good idea to solder the pads on the PCB bottom first and then insert the LED.\
 **IMAGE**

 While the bottom of the PCB is facing you, insert the LEDs in the holes.
 The lens should face the table.\